 La Joya Silver (Cu-Au) Project

-Our drilling results include some of the highest grade hits ever reported from the Coloradito-Noria area of the La Joya property.
-One example is hole NOR-013, which was drilled a kilometre west of the Main Mineralized Trend and returned 815 g/t or 28.75 oz/ton AgEq over 5 metres within a broader interval of 363 g/t or 12.8 oz/ton AgEq over 19.35 metres," Mike Romanik, president of Silver Dollar.
+Our drilling results include some of the highest-grade hits ever reported from the Coloradito-Noria area of the La Joya property.
+One example is hole NOR-013, which was drilled a kilometre west of the Main Mineralized Trend and returned 451 g/t or 15.91 oz/ton Ag over 5 metres within a broader interval of 90 g/t over 43 metres," Michael Romanik, president of Silver Dollar.

 Silver Dollar owns a 100% interest in the La Joya silver-copper-gold property (the "Property").
-Optioned from First Majestic Silver in August 2020, Silver Dollar completed the acquisition last year ahead of schedule (See news release of May 25, 2023).
+Optioned from First Majestic Silver in August 2020, Silver Dollar completed the acquisition in 2023 ahead of schedule (See news release of May 25, 2023).
 First Majestic acquired the Property in 2015 as part of its acquisition of SilverCrest Mines; however, no work was carried out on the Property between 2015 and 2020.

 Located in the south-eastern portion of the State of Durango in the Mexican Silver Belt, the Property is an advanced exploration stage property consisting of 15 mineral concessions totaling 4,646 hectares and hosting the Main Mineralized Trend (MMT), Santo Nino, and Coloradito deposits (Figure 2).

-La Joya location and area mines Figure 1: Location of the La Joya Project along with past-producing and operating mines in the area.
+Figure 1: Location of the La Joya Project along with past-producing and operating mines in the area.

 The Property is situated approximately 75 kilometres (km) southeast of the state capital city of Durango in a prolific high-grade silver region with past-producing and operating mines, including Silver Stom's La Parrilla Mine, Industrias Penoles' Sabinas Mine, Grupo Mexico's San Martin Mine, Sabinas Mine, First Majestic's Del Toro Mine, and Pan American Silver's La Colorada Mine.
 Access and infrastructure near the Property are excellent (Figure 1).

-Planview of the MMT, Santo Nino and Coloradito deposits, and Brazo and Central Dyke zonesFigure 2: Planview of the MMT, Santo Nino and Coloradito deposits, and Brazo and Central Dyke zones.
+Figure 2: Planview of the MMT, Santo Nino and Coloradito deposits, and Brazo and Central Dyke zones.

 Modern exploration activity began on the Property in 1977, which included extensive drilling by previous operators: Luisman from 1977 to 1997, Boliden from 1998 to 2001, and Solid Resources in 2006.
 SilverCrest acquired the Property in June 2010 and initiated property-scale mapping and sampling that led to an improved understanding of the skarn and control of the mineralization.
 Two phases of drilling followed between 2010 and 2012, a 5,753.70 metre (m) Phase I program comprised of 26 holes and a 25,812.65 m Phase II program comprised of 78 holes.
 A Phase III program of 2,698 m of in-fill drilling comprised of 17 holes was also completed between February and March 2014.
-The Silvercrest drilling was relatively widespread in the MMT and the separate Santo Nino and Coloradito deposits (Figure 2 above, and Figure 3 and Photo 1 below)
+The Silvercrest drilling was relatively widespread in the MMT and the separate Santo Nino and Coloradito deposits (Figure 2 above, and Figure 3 and Photo 1 below).

 Results from Silvercrest's Phase I and II programs along with 5,907.26 m of drilling by Luisman in 18 holes were included in the geological database used as source data for the mineral resource estimation (below) on the MMT and Santo Nino deposits.
 The mineral resource estimate was based on results from 122 drill holes totaling 37,473.61 m and had an effective date of December 16, 2012.